infrahq/infra/docs/getting-started/quickstart.md

 infra users add user@example.com
 ```

-| Note: Infra will provide you a one-time password.
-Please note this password for step 5.

 Grant this user read-only access to the Kubernetes cluster you just connected to Infra:

 ```
 infra grants add user@example.com example-cluster --role view
 ```

-### 5. Login as the example user and access the cluster:
+## Login as the example user

-Use the one-time password in the previous step to log in as the user.
+Use the temporary password in the previous step to log in as the user.
 You'll be prompted to change the user's password since it's this new user's first time logging in.

 ```
-infra login <INFRA_SERVER_HOSTNAME> --skip-tls-verify
+infra login localhost
 ```

 Next, view this user's cluster access.
 You should see the user has `view` access to the `example-cluster` cluster connected above: